 Beavers are widely referred to as ecosystem engineers.
 They modify river systems and surrounding riparian areas to create habitats which they can exploit and which benefit many other species.
 Beavers are also termed keystone species, having a disproportionately large impact upon aquatic ecosystems, relative to their abundance.
 The most significant hydrological impact of beavers, results from their dam building activity and the consequent inpoundment of large volumes of water in ponds.
 Dam and pond features alter hydrology, both locally and downstream.
-Dams hold water, push water sideways and release water slowly, re-wetting surrounding areas and creating complex wetland environments.
+Dams hold water, push water sideways and release water slowly, rewriting surrounding areas and creating complex wetland environment.

 Figure 1.
-Changes in pond size since 2011

-Impacts on water storage

-As shown in figure 1, between 2011 and 2016, 13 ponds were created.
+Changes in pond size since 2011 Impacts on water storage As shown in figure 1, between 2011 and 2016, 13 ponds were created.
 The surface area of ponded water rose from 90 m2 to a maximum of 1800 m2, with the largest pond holding 220,000 litres of water.
 Water storage is constantly changing with the inflow and outflow of water, but also as dams are mantained and enlarged by the beavers.
-Even though the number of ponds has stabilised since 2014, the volume of water stored has continued to rise.
+Even though the number of ponds has stabilised since 2014, the volume of water stored has continued to rise

 Unmanned Aerial Vehicles (UAVs) were used to create high resolution maps of the site, and identify standing water.

+Protecting Wildlife for the Future

+7.
-How could beavers influence stream flows and flood risk?
-Impacts on flooding

-Beaver dams slow the flow of water.
+How do beavers influence stream flows and flood risk?
+Impacts on flood risk Beaver dams slow the flow of water.
 In storms more water is stored; in droughts more water is released.
-The potential for beavers to reduce flooding and maintain baseflows downstream is significant and will be explored further.

-Experimental design

-The amount of water entering, being stored within, and leaving the site has been monitored via a network of instrumented weirs and dipwells.
-The potential for beavers to reduce flooding and maintain baseflows downstream is significant and will be explored further.
+There is therefore both reduced flood risk and maintenance of baseflows downstream of beaver activity.
+Experimental design The amount of water entering, being stored within, and leaving the site has been monitored via a network of instrumented weirs and dipwells.
+Water flows into the site, draining an area of intensively managed grassland, upstream of Roadford Reservoir.
 By continuously measuring flow upstream and downstream of the beaver-created wetland, it is possible to quantify the impacts of beavers on the hydrology.
 Recording rainfall, water table levels and pond depths allows a detailed water 'budget' to be constructed.
 Understanding the mechanisms of water storage to explain the hydrological responses is a key part of the research.